spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README_mysql.md

 -----

+## Note

+Yes, if you mirror the Single LTS Release (Ubuntu 24.04, Noble) limited to the amd64 architecture, you will have MySQL available.

+Yes, PHP is also hosted in the official Ubuntu repositories and will be included in your mirrored scope

 ## 💾 1.
 Mirror Server Setup (dmzdocker03)

 This section covers creating the directory, setting up the synchronization script, and hosting the GPG key.